-WWE Superstar Ronda Rousey Talks UFC Hall Of Fame Induction, ‘You Have To Be Pissed Off For Change’
+WWE Superstar Ronda Rousey Talks UFC Hall Of Fame Induction: ‘You Have To Be Pissed Off For Change’

 The WWE wrestler then talked about success and going for her dreams.
 She remarked that she learned she could be the best in more than just one thing, and that you don’t have to pick just one thing to be great at.
 She said that a lot of people get scared by their own success in that they master one thing, and they never want to change doing anything differently, even if it’s something they don’t enjoy doing anymore.
 She commented that she’s been very lucky, and that she feels she’s lived four lifetimes by now.

-Ronda Rousey closed the Q&A session by saying that she now does whatever she wants as far as her training, that unlike her UFC coaches, no one in the WWE tells her to do more or less, and that she’s listening to her body, and she’s never felt healthier than now.
+Ronda Rousey closed the Q&A session by saying that she now does whatever she wants as far as her training, that unlike her UFC coaches, no one in the WWE tells her to do more or less, and that she’s listening to her body, and she’s never felt healthier than she does now.